How to choose the best pet insurance for my pet

 Lifetime cover

-At Petgevity we offer lifetime pet insurance cover for cats and dogs with no upper age limit.
-Our lifetime dog and cat insurance can even cover recurring or chronic conditions with vet fees up to £15,000 each year.
+So what do we offer?
+Well, we specialise in lifetime pet insurance for both dogs and cats, where there’s no upper age limit.
+This can even cover recurring or chronic conditions, and you can choose a vet fee limit of up to £15,000 each year.

 Time-limited cover

-Time limited insurance is thought to be a more affordable option for pet owners.
-But, it only covers newly diagnosed conditions for a limited time.
-For example, each new illness or injury is covered for a year, after which your insurance provider will no longer pay out.
+Generally speaking, time-limited insurance is viewed as an affordable option for pet owners.
+It only covers newly diagnosed conditions for a limited period.
+For instance, it may cover new illnesses or injuries occurring for a year, but the insurer may no longer pay out after the year’s up.

 Maximum benefit insurance